ACXPA Customer Service Guide

 What NOT to Do — 6 Active Listening Failures

 • Asking for information the customer has already given The worst form of not listening.
-Customer gives their name and account number at the start; 30 seconds later you ask for it again.
+The customer gives their name and account number at the start; 30 seconds later you ask again.
 This single failure does more damage to trust than any other — it proves, unambiguously, that you weren't listening.

 • Interrupting Jumping in before the customer has finished — even with a solution — signals that you've stopped listening.
-Customers will often leave the most important information until the end of their explanation; interrupt and you miss it.
+Customers often leave the most important information until the end; interrupt and you miss it.

 • Finishing the customer's sentences It feels efficient; it lands as dismissive.
-You're telling the customer you know what they're going to say, which means you've stopped listening.
-And if you're wrong about the ending, it's worse — now you're proving you don't actually understand their situation.
+You're telling the customer you know what they'll say — and if you're wrong about the ending, you've proven you don't actually understand their situation.

 • Solution-first mode Launching into a resolution before the customer feels heard.
-Even if the solution is correct, the customer doesn't trust it yet — because they're not yet sure you understand the problem.
+Even if the solution is correct, they don't trust it yet — because they're not sure you understand the problem.
 Always acknowledge before solving.

 • Uh-huh, yep, right on autopilot Minimal verbal cues work when they're genuine.
 Delivered robotically, they signal the opposite of listening — the customer can hear that you're not engaged.
-This is level 2 listening (pretending), and customers spot it in seconds.
+This is level 2 listening, and customers spot it in seconds.

-• Reacting to keywords instead of meaning Customer says I want to cancel and the agent immediately launches into retention mode.
-But maybe the customer wasn't really cancelling — maybe they were frustrated and testing whether the agent would actually listen.
-Reacting to keywords is the defining failure of selective listening (level 3).
+• Reacting to keywords instead of meaning The customer says I want to cancel and the agent launches into retention mode.
+But maybe they weren't really cancelling — maybe they were frustrated and testing whether the agent would listen.
+Reacting to keywords is the defining failure of selective listening.

 What Poor Active Listening Sounds Like

-Over decades of listening to calls and judging contact centre awards, the calls that stand out as most painful are almost always the ones where the customer eventually asks are you still there?
+Over decades of listening to calls and judging contact centre awards, the most painful ones are almost always where the customer eventually asks are you still there?
 Are you listening to me?

 Customer